-An alternative view is that Article 51 should be applied more liberally so that it does not “override” pre-existing customary international law. states are permitted to lawfully invoke a right of anticipatory self-defense when faced with a sufficiently serious and imminent threat of suffering an armed attack or grave use of force.
+An alternative view is that Article 51 should be applied more liberally so that it does not “override” pre-existing customary international law.
+Under this application, states are permitted to lawfully invoke a right of anticipatory self-defense when faced with a sufficiently serious and imminent threat of suffering an armed attack or grave use of force.
 Generally, the lawfulness of anticipatory action can only be established if the defensive action is compliant with requirements prescribed by former U.S. Secretary of State, Daniel Webster.
 Webster’s infamous and much quoted correspondence with the British representative, Lord Ashburton, resulting from the Caroline incident, prescribed that a state must,

-[S]how a necessity of self-defense, instant, overwhelming, leaving no choice of means, and no moment for deliberation.
+show a necessity of self-defense, instant, overwhelming, leaving no choice of means, and no moment for deliberation.
 It will be for it to show, also, that . . . [it] did nothing unreasonable or excessive; since the act, justified by the necessity of self-defense, must be limited by that necessity, and kept clearly within it.

 Detractors against this position argue that Caroline should not be used to justify anticipatory self-defense, not least because there was nothing anticipatory about the nature of the British actions which Webster was referring to.
 Nevertheless, and at the very least, the Webster formula provides an underpinning for the parameters calibrating a state’s lawful response: the principles of necessity and proportionality.
 The very essence of necessity is that if force is to be used in self-defense it must be as a very “last resort”.
 In other words, a state must demonstrate not only that it has exhausted all non-forcible measures but that a non-forcible reasonably would be wholly unreasonable—a strongly worded letter to the Editor of the New York Times would seem a uniquely unlikely response to a nuclear attack.
-Proportionality, meanwhile, prescribes that the force employed must not be excessive with regard to the goal of abating or repelling the attack.
+Proportionality, meanwhile, prescribes that the “force employed must not be excessive with regard to the goal of abating or repelling the attack”.
 Noting that a state’s response need not actually mirror the initial attack and unlike its in bello counterpart need not be commensurate.
 Finally, there must be reasonable temporal proximity between response and the actual armed attack.

-To this discussion, a state may only lawfully resort to force in self-defense in two situations.
+To summarize this discussion, a state may only lawfully resort to force in self-defense in two situations.
 First, in response to an actual armed attack, or second, where it “feels” that there is no other choice but to act anticipatorily against an imminent threat of a grave use of force.
-It is also worth highlighting that in the jus ad bellum, there is no explicit rule as to what is, or what is not considered a lawful target.
-The prevailing view, however, is that the doctrine of “pre-emptive self-defense” is categorically unlawful (though once again, this is a viewpoint that is not entirely uncontested)noting that pre-emptive actions are those against a threat of an armed attack or grave use of force which is non-imminent and temporally latent.
+It is also worth highlighting that in the jus ad bellum, there is no explicit rule as to what is, or what is not, considered a lawful target.
+The prevailing view, however, is that the doctrine of “pre-emptive self-defense” is categorically unlawful (though once again, this is a viewpoint that is not entirely uncontested)—noting that pre-emptive actions are those against a threat of an armed attack or grave use of force which is non-imminent and temporally latent.
 In other words, where a pre-emptive act is under consideration, the need to act is not instant and/or overwhelming, there is a choice of means, and possibly several moments or very deep breaths of deliberation before action.